aprojanos/smartgis-tutorial/docs/source/2d_digitizing.rst

 * Drawing and object is done by activating the tool and clicking on the map.
 * To finishing drawing the new object simply double click on the object's last point on the map.

-.. tip:: For example a line object contains of 3 points, draw the first and sercond point and when drawing the third point double click to finish the object
+.. tip:: For example a line object contains of 3 points, draw the first and sercond point and when drawing the third point double click to finish the object.

 Delete feature
 --------------

 Undo / redo
 -----------

+Undo or redo tool is active when add or edit tool is selected.

+Actions:

+* Undo: Undo an action.
+* Redo: Redo an action.

 Snapping
 ---------